ezcater/tableau-preferences/README.md

 # tableau-preferences

-This file contains the ezCater custom color palletes for use in Tableau.
+This file contains the ezCater custom color palettes for use in Tableau.

 To update, copy the code contained in this repo and paste into your local preferences.tps file in your Tableau settings repository (/Documents/My Tableau Repository/).